taylorjohn/LLM-Learning-Progression/docs/rnn-language-model-rust.md

 ## Next Steps

-While RNNs are a significant improvement, they still struggle with long-range dependencies.
-The next major advancement would be to introduce more sophisticated recurrent architectures, such as Long Short-Term Memory (LSTM) networks or Gated Recurrent Units (GRUs), which are designed to better handle long-range dependencies.
+The vanishing gradient problem severely limits the practical effectiveness of simple RNNs for capturing long dependencies.
+To address this, more sophisticated recurrent units with **gating mechanisms** were developed, namely **Long Short-Term Memory (LSTM)** networks and **Gated Recurrent Units (GRUs)**.
+These will be explored next.